dbcli/pgcli/docs/pages/advanced_topics/filters.rst

 Filters
 -------

-Many places in `prompt_toolkit` expect a boolean.
-For instance, for determining the visibility of some part of the layout (it can be either hidden or visible), or a key binding filter (the binding can be active on not) or the ``wrap_lines`` option of :class:`~prompt_toolkit.layout.controls.BufferControl`, etc.
+Many places in `prompt_toolkit` require a boolean value that can change over time.
+For instance:

+- to specify whether a part of the layout needs to be visible or not;
+- or to decide whether a certain key binding needs to be active or not;
+- or the ``wrap_lines`` option of
+  :class:`~prompt_toolkit.layout.controls.BufferControl`;
+- etcetera.

-These booleans however are often dynamic and can change at runtime.
+These booleans are often dynamic and can change at runtime.
 For instance, the search toolbar should only be visible when the user is actually searching (when the search buffer has the focus).
 The ``wrap_lines`` option could be changed with a certain key binding.
 And that key binding could only work when the default buffer got the focus.

 In `prompt_toolkit`, we decided to reduce the amount of state in the whole framework, and apply a simple kind of reactive programming to describe the flow